fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**Rather than immutable configuration, an edition is a set of defaults that can be overriden.
-We call each of these configurable things *features*.**
+**Rather than the current all-or-nothing set of configuration changes, an edition is a set of defaults that can be overriden.
+We call each of the configurable differences *features*.**

 *ADVANCE*